Mgr. Stefan Veleski, B.A.

 This fee-paying full-time mode programme is open to those individuals holding a Master's degree in a field related to English philology (literature and/or linguistics) or teaching English (as either a first or second language) from an institution of higher education in the Czech Republic or abroad.

-Doctoral studies are exclusively one-subject study programmes.
-The length of study of all study programmes is four years.
-Graduates of Doctoral degree study programmes are awarded an internationally recognized scientific degree of philosophiæ doctor (Ph.D.).
+Doctoral studies are exclusively one-subject study programs.
+The length of study of all study programs is four years.
+Graduates of Doctoral degree study programs are awarded an internationally recognized scientific degree of philosophiæ doctor (Ph.D.).
 The doctoral study represents the highest degree of university education.

-Combined form of study is more often chosen by those applicants who have other responsibilities (e.g. employment or family) that do not allow them to attend classes daily.
+2. Part-time (combined) study is more often chosen by those applicants who have other responsibilities (e.g. employment or family) that do not allow them to attend classes daily so they can "combine" work/family with studies.

 You do not have to come to Brno personally to take the entrance exam.
 The result of the admission process depends on the quality of the documents that you provide.
 Those will be assessed by the admission committee and you will be notified about the results via e-mail.